developerstephanieb/devops/certificates/aws_cloud_practitioner/clfc02_technologies_and_concepts.md

 ### AWS Solutions Architects

+**AWS Solutions Architects (SAs)** are technical experts who partner with customers to design secure, scalable, and reliable cloud architectures.
+They act as trusted advisors, helping organizations understand how to best utilize AWS services to achieve their specific business goals.

+- **Guidance vs. Implementation**: Unlike **AWS Professional Services** (who are hired to perform hands-on implementation and coding), Solutions Architects primarily provide strategic guidance.
+They review architectural designs, recommend best practices, and help customers plan migrations, empowering the customer's internal teams to build the solution themselves.
+- **Well-Architected Alignment**: SAs frequently conduct **Well-Architected Reviews** with customers.
+They evaluate existing workloads against the five pillars of the AWS Well-Architected Framework (Operational Excellence, Security, Reliability, Performance Efficiency, and Cost Optimization) to identify high-risk issues.
+- **Technical Liaison**: They serve as a bridge between the customer and the AWS service teams.
+SAs often convey customer feedback and feature requests directly to the engineering teams, helping to shape the future roadmap of AWS products.
+- **Certification**: The role is closely tied to the **AWS Certified Solutions Architect** credentials (Associate and Professional), which validate the technical expertise required to design distributed systems on AWS.
+- **Engagement**: While SAs are often aligned with specific customer accounts (especially in the Enterprise support tier), they also create public-facing content, such as reference architectures, whitepapers, and blog posts, to assist the broader community.

 ---

 ### Storage

+**Storage** in the cloud is categorized into three fundamental architectural types, each designed to solve specific technical problems based on how data is accessed and managed.

+- **Object Storage**: Data is stored as discrete units (objects) in a flat address space rather than a hierarchy.
+Each object includes the data itself, metadata, and a unique identifier.
+  - Characteristics: massive scalability (virtually unlimited), accessible via API (HTTP/HTTPS) over the internet, and generally cheaper for large amounts of unstructured data.
+  - Use Case: Storing photos, videos, backups, and static website files (e.g., **Amazon S3**).
+- **Block Storage**: Data is split into fixed-size chunks (blocks) and stored on a volume.
+It behaves like a physical hard drive connected to a server.
+  - Characteristics: Low latency, high performance, and the ability to be formatted with a file system (like NTFS or ext4).
+It is required for booting an operating system.
+  - Use Case: Databases, enterprise applications, and the boot drive for virtual servers (e.g., Amazon EBS).
+- **File Storage**: Data is stored as files in a hierarchical folder structure, adhering to standard protocols like Network File System (NFS) or Server Message Block (SMB).
+  - Characteristics: Shared access; multiple servers can access the same files simultaneously.
+  - Use Case: Shared content repositories, home directories, and lift-and-shift of legacy applications (e.g., **Amazon EFS**).
+- **Durability vs. Availability**: Two critical metrics for measuring storage reliability.
+  - **Durability**: The probability that data will not be lost or corrupted. (e.g., Amazon S3 is designed for 99.999999999% or "11 9s" of durability).
+  - **Availability**: The percentage of time that data is accessible for use when requested.
+- **Lifecycle Management**: The strategy of automatically moving data between different storage "tiers" to optimize costs.
+As data ages and is accessed less frequently, it is moved from expensive, high-performance storage (Hot) to cheaper, slower archival storage (Cold).

 ---

 ### AWS Support Center

+The **AWS Support Center** is the primary hub within the AWS Management Console for managing the support relationship.
+It provides a personalized, authenticated view of support cases, plan details, and account health, distinct from the public-facing AWS Knowledge Center.

+- **Case Management**: The core function of the Support Center is the creation and management of technical support cases.
+Users can open new cases, track the status of existing ones, upload diagnostic files, and communicate directly with AWS Support Engineers.
+- **Trusted Advisor Integration**: It serves as the dashboard for **AWS Trusted Advisor**, displaying high-level checks and recommendations for cost optimization, security, and performance.
+- **Personal Health Dashboard**: It integrates with the **AWS Personal Health Dashboard** to provide alerts and remediation guidance for AWS events that may affect the user's specific environment (e.g., a scheduled maintenance event for a specific EC2 instance).
+- **Plan Management**: It allows for the viewing of the current support plan status and provides the interface to modify or upgrade the plan (e.g., moving from Basic to Business).

 ---

 ### AWS Support Plans

+**AWS Support Plans** are tiered subscription models that provide different levels of technical assistance, response times, and access to expertise.
+They are designed to align with the operational needs of the workload, from experimental testing to mission-critical enterprise systems.

+- **Basic Support**: The default plan included for all AWS customers at no additional cost.
+  - Access: 24/7 access to Customer Service (for billing and account issues) and the AWS Knowledge Center.
+  - Technical Support: No access to Cloud Support Engineers.
+  - Trusted Advisor: Access to only the 7 core checks.
+- **Developer Support**: Designed for early-stage development and testing environments.
+  - Access: Business hours access via email to Cloud Support Associates.
+  - Response Time (SLA): General guidance in < 24 hours; System impaired in < 12 hours.
+  - Best For: Non-production workloads where downtime is acceptable.
+- **Business Support**: The minimum recommended plan for production workloads.
+  - Access: 24/7 access via phone, web chat, and email to Cloud Support Engineers.
+  - Response Time (SLA): Production system down in < 1 hour.
+  - Trusted Advisor: Access to the full set of checks.
+  - Best For: Production workloads where 24/7 support is required.
+- **Enterprise On-Ramp Support**: A middle-ground tier for customers starting their cloud journey who need expert guidance.
+  - Access: 24/7 access to Senior Cloud Support Engineers and a pool of Technical Account Managers (TAMs).
+  - Response Time (SLA): Business-critical system down in < 30 minutes.
+- **Enterprise Support**: The highest tier, designed for mission-critical systems.
+  - Access: 24/7 access to Senior Cloud Support Engineers and a designated Technical Account Manager (TAM) who provides proactive advocacy and architectural reviews.
+  - Response Time (SLA): Business-critical system down in < 15 minutes.
+  - Best For: Large-scale, mission-critical operations requiring consultative partnership.

 ---

 ### AWS Well-Architected Framework

+The **AWS Well-Architected Framework** provides a consistent approach for customers and partners to evaluate architectures and implement designs that will scale over time.
+It helps architects build secure, high-performing, resilient, and efficient infrastructure for their applications.

+- **The Six Pillars**: The framework is built around six distinct pillars, each containing specific design principles and best practices:
+  - **Operational Excellence**: Focuses on running and monitoring systems to deliver business value, and continually improving processes and procedures.
+Key topics include automating changes, responding to events, and defining standards to manage daily operations.
+  - **Security**: Focuses on protecting information and systems.
+Key topics include confidentiality and integrity of data, managing user permissions, and establishing controls to detect security events.
+  - **Reliability**: Focuses on the ability of a workload to perform its intended function correctly and consistently when expected.
+Key topics include distributed system design, recovery planning, and how to handle changes.
+  - **Performance Efficiency**: Focuses on using IT and computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.
+  - **Cost Optimization**: Focuses on the ability to run systems to deliver business value at the lowest price point.
+Key topics include understanding and controlling where money is being spent, selecting the most appropriate and right-sized resource types, and analyzing spending over time.
+  - **Sustainability**: Focuses on minimizing the environmental impacts of running cloud workloads.
+Key topics include a shared responsibility model for sustainability, understanding impact, and maximizing utilization to minimize required resources.
+- **General Design Principles**: Beyond the pillars, the framework advocates for general cloud best practices, such as:
+  - **Stop guessing capacity**: Use auto-scaling to meet demand.
+  - **Test systems at production scale**: Create a duplicate of the production environment on demand, complete testing, and then decommission the resources.
+  - **Allow for evolutionary architectures**: Design systems that can change and evolve over time rather than being static.
+  - **Drive architectures using data**: Make decisions based on data/metrics rather than assumptions.